The-Balance-FFXIV/balance-static/content/jobs/healers/scholar/faq.md

 `/micon "sacred soil"`

 **Place**\
-Placing the fairy does not require a weave slot so it doesn't suffer any negatives from being macroed.\
+Placing the fairy does not require a weave slot so it doesn't suffer any negatives from being macroed.

 `/micon “place” pet`\
 `/pac "place" <t>`

 **Single Target Heals**
-Be very careful using macros for these, as they suffer from macro delay and don't have the same ground targeting issues as Sacred Soil to justify using a macro. `<mo>` and `<tt>` are generally the ones that might come in handy here\
+Be very careful using macros for these, as they suffer from macro delay and don't have the same ground targeting issues as Sacred Soil to justify using a macro. `<mo>` and `<tt>` are generally the ones that might come in handy here.

 `/merror off`\
 `/ac excogitation <tt>`\